villekf/OMEGA-doc/docs/source/geometry.rst

    CT/SPECT geometry in the transaxial view.

 For CT, it is also possible that the panel rotates in the transaxial plane with respect to the center of the panel.
 The figure below outlines such a case.
 You can take this into account by inputting α as the first column of ``options.pitchRoll``.
-It can be either a scalar or a vector.
+It can be either a scalar or a vector, where a vector should contain a value for ALL projections.
+A scalar uses the same value for all projections.

 .. figure:: OMEGA_ct_coordinateXY_rot.svg
    :scale: 100 %